While a little puppy is quite cute when they jump up excitedly, this behavior in a 40lb dog is unwelcome, particularly when nanna comes to visit!

 If your dog is prone to leaping all over your nanna or small children, keep him on a lead by your side while they visit.
 When you hear the door, ask your dog to sit and reward this.
 You will initially need a helper, but could use something like a Treat and Train to teach him to stay on his mat while guests visit.
 When the guest comes inside ask them to also ignore your dog.
 Keep rewarding the calm behavior and asking your pet to sit.
 Only allow him off-lead when you are sure he will reliably sit by your side.

 If you have some friends, ask if they can practice with your dog.
 The more occasions your dog has to learn the appropriate response to a visitor, the quicker he will learn.
 Ask them to ignore the jumping and only give attention (lavish attention) when your dog is sitting politely.

 Another option for dogs that need constant monitoring when guests arrive is to crate train them or train them to sit on their bed or mat.
 Give them a high value chew like a Greenie or a Pigs Ear when guests first arrive as a reward for staying put.
 This may not last the entire visit, but hopefully the initial excitement phase can be diverted to chewing instead.
 If you know you are having a big group of people over consider taking your dog out for a big run so he is not bored and full of energy.
 A tired dog is not only a happy dog, but a well behaved one!

 A Final Note

 It is always easier to train your dog to do something, than to train him NOT to do something.
-Often behaviour like jumping up has been unintentionally reinforced.
+Often behavior like jumping up has been unintentionally reinforced.
 In the same way that your dog learnt that to sit gets him praise and perhaps a treat, when he jumps up you look at him and touch him.
 He then continues to repeat the same old pattern to get that attention.
-Training an alternate behaviour will take a little time and persistence, but is worth it in the end.
+Training an alternate behavior will take a little time and persistence, but is worth it in the end.